 Writing skills, oral language development, and study skills are also addressed.

 All children who enroll in tutoring are provided with relevant and appropriate reading materials to encourage them to become lifelong readers.
-A wealth of library books are available each session for students to choose from and borrow for at home reading to encourage each student to develop the habit of reading for pleasure.
+Clinic library books are available each session for students to choose from and borrow for at home reading to encourage each student to develop the habit of reading for pleasure.

-Students work individually or in small groups of 2 or 3 students with a preservice or regular classroom teacher who is working towards a Master’s Degree in the field of Reading Education and earning a California Reading and Language Arts Specialist Credential, and are supervised by the Clinic Director.
+Students work individually or in small groups of 2 or 3 students.Classroom teachers who are working towards a Master’s Degree in the field of Reading Education and earning a California Reading and Language Arts Specialist Credential provide the tutoring services supervised by the Clinic Director.